brianshef/scovillains/index.md

 If a player is unable to unwilling to complete a minigame, the other players will roll the die to select a punishment to apply to the offending player, in exchange for keeping them in the game.
 If the punishment is not accepted, that player is OUT.

+## Winning

+The person with the most points at the end of the game, or the last person still in the game with any score, is the winner.

+## Required Materials

+- Pens and paper (sticky notes or index cards preferred)
+- Dice (10- or 20-sided preferred)
+- Smartphones with internet access
+- A selection of hot sauces of varying heat levels
+- Some kind of food with which to eat the sauces
+- Preferably water and/or milk on standby
+- Plenty of toilet paper, for later.
+Also, the good common sense to wash hands BEFORE going potty, as well as after.

 ## Minigames

 Roll a 10- or 20-sided die (or select your six favorite minigames and roll a regular 6-sided die, you normie).
 The minigames are as follows: